q3452/connect4/README.md

 # connect4
 A command-line connect4 implementation in Python

-This is a Python3 program with no non-standard dependencies (standard dependencies include: random, copy).
+This is a Python3 program with no non-standard dependencies (standard dependencies include: random, copy, time).

 Unit testing can be performed using: python3 -m unittest -v test_app.py